 Sean Claggett and his team filed claims against Skyjack and the equipment rental service, Ahern.
 An investigation uncovered that Skyjack never tested its guardrails in accordance with industry standards, and the company put incorrect decals on the scissor lift.
 The decals stated the company had tested the guardrails and that they complied with safety standards.
 Skyjack was also negligent by failing to recall thousands of defective lifts after it knew of the availability of an alternative design.
 Our firm not only received an award for the client – we also forced Skyjack to change the designs of its lifts, preventing the same accidents from happening in the future.

-As consumers, we trust the products we use every to be safe, but a defect can turn any product – from kitchen appliances to car parts – into a dangerous one.
+As consumers, we trust the products we use every to be safe, but a defect can turn any product – from kitchen appliances to car parts & other motor vehicle car parts – into a dangerous one.
 There are three major types of defects that may cause consumer injury: